sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 # 1 Feature Overview

-The management framework runs within a Docker container, and performs actions translating the user CLIs or REST requests to actions.
-Most of these actions perform some operation on the Redis database, but some of them require operations to be done on the host, i.e., outside the container.
-This document describes the host server, and translib API that are used to communicate between the Docker container and the host.
+This document describes a means (framework) for an application executed inside a container to securely request the execution of an operation ("action") by the host OS.
+The components of such framework are:
+* the host services component (executed on the host OS),
+* the translib API component (executed insisde a container)

+This framework is intended to be used by the SONiC management and telemetry containers, but can be extended for other application containers as well.

 ## 1.1 Requirements

 ### 1.1.1 Functional Requirements

-* The SONiC Management Framework and Telemetry containers must be able to issue requests to the host, and return the responses from the host.
+* The SONiC Management Framework and Telemetry (application) containers must be able to issue requests to the host, and obtain responses to those requests from the host.
 * The individual applications that need access to the host must be able to create a host module and easily issue requests and get responses back from the host.